MinghuiChen43/awesome-deep-phenomena/README.md

   - Eddie Yan, Yanping Huang.
   - Digest: Surprisingly, neural network features not only predict data augmentation transformations, but they predict many transformations with high accuracy.
 After validating that neural networks encode features corresponding to augmentation transformations, we show that these features are primarily encoded in the early layers of modern CNNs.

+- Automatic Shortcut Removal for Self-Supervised Representation Learning. [[paper]](https://arxiv.org/abs/2002.08822)
+  - Matthias Minderer, Olivier Bachem, Neil Houlsby, Michael Tschannen. *ICML 2020*
+  - Digest: Here, we propose a general framework for removing shortcut features automatically.
+Our key assumption is that those features which are the first to be exploited for solving the pretext task may also be the most vulnerable to an adversary trained to make the task harder.

+- A Simple Framework for Contrastive Learning of Visual Representations. [[paper]](https://arxiv.org/abs/2002.05709) [[code]](https://github.com/google-research/simclr)
+  - Ting Chen, Simon Kornblith, Mohammad Norouzi, Geoffrey Hinton.
+  - Digest: This paper presents SimCLR: a simple framework for contrastive learning of visual representations.
+We simplify recently proposed contrastive self-supervised learning algorithms without requiring specialized architectures or a memory bank.

 ### 2019

+- Self-Supervised Learning of Pretext-Invariant Representations. [[paper]](https://arxiv.org/abs/1912.01991) [[code]]
+  - Ishan Misra, Laurens van der Maaten. *CVPR 2020*
+  - Digest:  We argue that, instead, semantic representations ought to be invariant under such transformations.
+Specifically, we develop Pretext-Invariant Representation Learning (PIRL, pronounced as "pearl") that learns invariant representations based on pretext tasks.

+- Momentum Contrast for Unsupervised Visual Representation Learning. [[paper]](https://arxiv.org/abs/1911.05722) [[code]](https://github.com/facebookresearch/moco)
+  - Kaiming He, Haoqi Fan, Yuxin Wu, Saining Xie, Ross Girshick. *CVPR 2020*
+  - Digest: We present Momentum Contrast (MoCo) for unsupervised visual representation learning.
+From a perspective on contrastive learning as dictionary look-up, we build a dynamic dictionary with a queue and a moving-averaged encoder.
+This enables building a large and consistent dictionary on-the-fly that facilitates contrastive unsupervised learning.

 - On Mutual Information Maximization for Representation Learning. [[paper]](https://arxiv.org/abs/1907.13625) [[code]](https://github.com/google-research/google-research/tree/master/mutual_information_representation_learning)
   - Michael Tschannen, Josip Djolonga, Paul K. Rubenstein, Sylvain Gelly, Mario Lucic. *ICLR 2020*
   - Digest: In this paper we argue, and provide empirical evidence, that the success of these methods cannot be attributed to the properties of MI alone, and that they strongly depend on the inductive bias in both the choice of feature extractor architectures and the parametrization of the employed MI estimators.

+- Large Scale Adversarial Representation Learning. [[paper]](https://arxiv.org/abs/1907.02544) [[code]](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/bigbigan_with_tf_hub.ipynb)
+  - Jeff Donahue, Karen Simonyan. *NeurIPS 2019*
+  - Digest: In this work we show that progress in image generation quality translates to substantially improved representation learning performance.
+Our approach, BigBiGAN, builds upon the state-of-the-art BigGAN model, extending it to representation learning by adding an encoder and modifying the discriminator.

 - Learning Representations by Maximizing Mutual Information Across Views. [[paper]](https://arxiv.org/abs/1906.00910) [[code]](https://github.com/Philip-Bachman/amdim-public)
   - Philip Bachman, R Devon Hjelm, William Buchwalter. *NeurIPS 2019*